RivasMario/WorkingScripts/Linux+_Certification_Questions.md

 D. Type I
 E. Privatelii Assessment Test

-53. What file should you place console and terminal file names into to prevent users from logging into the Linux system as the root user account from those locations?
+53. What file should you place console and terminal file names into to prevent users from logging into the Linux system as the root user account from those locations?
 A. /etc/cron.deny
 B. /etc/hosts.deny
 C. /etc/securetty